Exploiting Completeness Perception with Diffusion Transformer for Unified 3D MRI Synthesis: Experiments and Results

-\textbf{Choice of Prompt Injection Position. } This experiment aims to justify our choice of injecting prompts exclusively into the modal and spatial blocks for brain and cardiac tasks, respectively.
-As illustrated in Table~\ref{Table6}, injecting prompts into the modal/spatial block yields the best overall performance, whereas injecting into spatial/planar blocks or both blocks results in inferior outcomes.
+\textbf{Choice of Prompt Injection Position.} We aim to justify our choice of injecting prompts exclusively into the modal and spatial blocks for brain and cardiac tasks, respectively.
+As shown in Table~\ref{ablation_injection}, injecting prompts into the modal/spatial block yields the best performance, whereas injecting into spatial/planar blocks or both blocks results in inferior outcomes.
 This can be attributed to the fact that aligning the prompt with the block that explicitly models the task’s primary dependency, namely modality fusion for brain and through-plane continuity for cardiac, maximizes the efficacy of conditional signals.

-\textbf{Impact of 3D MRI Diffusion Transformer.} The quantitative evaluation of MDiT3D and existing diffusion networks~\cite{Rombach_2022_CVPR, Peebles_2023_ICCV, NEURIPS2023_d6c01b02} is presented in Table~\ref{Table7}.
-The results illustrate that MDiT3D consistently achieves superior performance, confirming that the specialized architectural designs effectively enhance the quality of 3D MRI synthesis.
+\textbf{Impact of 3D MRI Diffusion Transformer.} The evaluation of MDiT3D and existing diffusers~\cite{Rombach_2022_CVPR, Peebles_2023_ICCV, NEURIPS2023_d6c01b02} is presented in Table~\ref{ablation_MDiT3D}.
+MDiT3D achieves superior performance, notably outperforming vanilla 3D DiTs by over 1.4 dB in PSNR on the BraTS dataset.
+This confirms that our task-driven design, which couples alternating blocks with targeted prompt injection to explicitly model inter-modal relationships and through-plane continuity, effectively improves synthesis.